joshb88/joshb88.github.io/script.md

 ## Wedding Officiant Speech

 I bet there are still some of you who may be thinking, "who is this tall, goofy looking guy and why is he standing there?"
+As I mentioned before my name is Josh Boehm, and I've known Kristopher and Alexia since their beginning.
+For that reason, I have been honored to stand before you all today to facilitate the most beautiful day of their lives (so far).

+Like so many stories, theirs isn't without intrigue or conflict, nor is with without passion, fun, and most importantly, love.
+They have very clearly trended towards something beautiful.

-I first met Alexia over 10 years ago.
-She was as beautiful and fiery then as she is now.
+ First, I met Alexia over 10 years ago, and it didn't take long for us to grow as friends.
+She was as beautiful as she was fiery, and as fierce as she was compassionate; let me tell you: nothing has changed in that time.

-Very quickly, we began to see each other like siblings would; pure truth, and sometimes hard truths, delivered with love.
+She's devoted to things she sees in her future, and more than capable of achieving them.
+She was the youngest proper manager at Japaneiro's I think there's ever been, and she succeeded at that roll as we all know her spirit demands.
+Sure, she may occasionally be on what my Cuban family call "island time", but with the grace she exhibits managing her life (and often lives around her), it's a testament to her character she manages to do anything.
+Because of her wonderful personality, I begain to see her as a brother would a sister: sharing pure, sometimes hard, truths delivered with love.

+A short time after Alexia and I began our friendship in earnest is when I met Kris.
+While he shared many of the amazing qualities any person seeks, his truly shining characteristics were much more complimentary to hers.
+He was clever, charming, and loved life more than anyone else I've met since; these too have only matured in the subsequent years.
+With his brightness, his capability,  and his competency, he too ascended the heirarchy of our job.
+He and I grew closer as friends as we both saw eye-to-eye on how to live life: with purpose and above all, with enjoyment.
-<span style="background-color:rgba(255, 94, 0, 0.15);">At that time, she had been dating someone for some time and she was lamenting over this relationship like we all did in our youth.</span>
+<span style="background-color:rgba(255, 94, 0, 0.15);">at that time, she had been dating someone for some time and she was lamenting over this relationship like we all did in our youth.</span>